tier4/AutowareArchitectureProposal.iv/common/util/rviz_plugins/autoware_perception_rviz_plugin/README.md

 ## Overview

-The CarInitialPoseTool sends a topic for generating dummy car.
+The CarInitialPoseTool sends a topic for generating a dummy car.
-The PedestrianInitialPoseTool sends a topic for generating dummy pedestrian.
+The PedestrianInitialPoseTool sends a topic for generating a dummy pedestrian.
-The UnknownInitialPoseTool sends a topic for generating dummy obstacle.
+The UnknownInitialPoseTool sends a topic for generating a dummy obstacle.
 The DeleteAllObjectsTool deletes the dummy cars, pedestrians, and obstacles displayed by the above three tools.

 ## Inputs / Outputs